CyberCygnus/lucky-lizard/README.md

 #### Dynamic Feedback

-Real-time feedback is provided through the main message field, indicating round winners and the overall game outcome.
+Real-time feedback is provided through the message field, indicating round winners and the overall game outcome.

 #### Detailed Game Outcomes

 Each round displays a detailed message explaining the interaction between the player's and dealer's choices, enhancing understanding of game mechanics.

+#### Scoreboard

+The game displays a real-time scoreboard, reflecting the current scores of both the player and the dealer.
+This dynamic element updates immediately after each round, providing a visual representation of the game's status and allowing players to track their progress and performance.

 #### End of Game Logic & Reset

 The game detects when a player or dealer reaches a score threshold, concluding the game.
-Players are then presented with options to start a new game or exit.
+Players are then presented with options to start a new game.

 #### Modal Window with Game Rules

 A modal window, accessible via a button, offers players a comprehensive overview of the game's rules, ensuring clarity.
+And image (svg) is added that depicts what entity wins over the other.

 #### Responsive Design